Library Reference

 Two special, $𝐪$-independent form factor values are available: one(FormFactor) and zero(FormFactor).
 The first idealizes the magnetic ion as a perfect point particle, while the second zeros all contributions from the magnetic ion.

 1. P. J. Brown, The Neutron Data Booklet, 2nd ed., Sec.
-2.5 Magnetic Form Factors (2003)
+2.5 Magnetic Form Factors (2003).

-2. Coefficient tables in McPhase documentation
+2. Coefficient tables in McPhase documentation.

-3. K. Kobayashi, T. Nagao, M. Ito, Acta Cryst.
-A, 67 pp 473–480 (2011)
+3. K. Kobayashi, T. Nagao, M. Ito, Radial integrals for the magnetic form factor of 5d transition elements, Acta Cryst.
+A, 67, 473–480 (2011).

 source